martynapanek/Dydaktyka/REMA/2014-2015/handouts/Mixed_Models_Intro.md

 ## What are mixed models ?

-There are many varieties of mixed models:

-* Linear mixed models (LMM)
-* Nonlinear mixed models (NLM)
-* Generalized linear mixed models (GLMM)

-We will focus only on Linear mixed models

-## What are mixed models ?

 Suppose we have a flat that are located in five districts (A, B, C, D, E) and we think that such location will have influence on the price.

 Response: Price of flat